-In Spring 2016 the Anthropology Department will be offering a course that examines the historical legacy of African-American suburbanization and the contemporary meanings of that history.
+In spring 2016, the Department of Anthropology offered a course that examined the historical legacy of African American suburbanization and the contemporary meanings of that history.

 What is RISE?

-RFaculty-Lead Research Opportunities Built into the curriculumExplore Research
+RFaculty-Led Research Opportunities Built into the CurriculumExplore Research

 With over 80 attendees throughout the day, the first annual RISE Day was a successful day of learning about the RISE program and the variety of amazing experiences it has to offer.Explore RISE Day